 - Philanthropic Engagement.
 TVTP works with the philanthropic community to maximize support for local communities, and encourage long-term partnerships;

 - Tech Sector Engagement.
 TVTP engages the tech sector to identify and amplify credible voices online and promote counter-narratives against violent extremist messaging.

 TVTP maintains a list of current resources about violent extremism as well as examples of effective tools and programs to build strong and safe communities.
 This information will be updated as it is published and produced.

 Contact the Office for Targeted Violence and Terrorism Prevention

-To request an Awareness Briefing for your organization or community, please email TVTP at CabBriefingRequests@hq.dhs.gov
+To request a Community Awareness Briefing for your organization or community, please email TVTP at CABBriefingRequests@hq.dhs.gov.

 Please direct all other TVTP inquiries to TerrorismPrevention@hq.dhs.gov.